ucla-data-science-center/intro-r-tidyv/_episodes/05-reliability-dataprep.md

 library(stringr)
 ```

-## R Markdown
+#### First steps - Prepare the data

-We are now going to prepare our reliabitliy data for analysis and mapping by filtering it by type of service, create a reliability metric based on a calculations of two variables in our datset, and then pulling in latitude and longitude from another table.
+* We are now going to prepare our reliabitliy data for analysis and mapping by:
+  * filtering it by type of service,
+  * creating a reliability metric based on a calculations of two variables in our datset,
+  * and then pulling in latitude and longitude for stops from another dataset.
+* Many say 60-80% of the work in a data science project is spent in preparing the data for analysis

 To begin let's read in the datasets we will need to work with.
 This will be two: